Explore Life in Vlora: Pros & Cons of Living on Albania’s Southern Coast

 Learn Basic Albanian (Even Just a Little)

-While younger locals and tourism workers often speak some English, daily tasks—like dealing with landlords, public offices, or repair services—can be smoother with a bit of basic Albanian vocabulary.
+While younger locals and tourism workers often speak some English, daily tasks—like dealing with landlords, public offices, or the e-Albania portal for government services—can be smoother with a bit of basic Albanian vocabulary.
 Even greetings and common phrases go a long way in showing respect and building trust with locals.

 Prepare for Seasonal Changes